grittypuffy/PACT/README.md

 - **Voice-Based Prompt Input** – Enables speech-to-text for convenience.
 - **Real-Time Feedback** – Provides instant insights on prompt quality.
 - **Bias and Ethical Compliance Checks** – Ensures fairness and neutrality in prompts.
-- **Security & Privacy Validation** – Identifies and removes sensitive or risky data.
+- **Security & Privacy Validation** – Identifies and removes sensitive or risky data before evaluation of prompt.
 - **Interactive Dashboard** – Visualizes statistics and trends for better understanding.

 ## Azure Technologies Used